 Ashitaba research is limited ,and there’s not enough evidence to determine its safety when used therapeutically.
 For this reason, women who are pregnant or breastfeeding should avoid using the herb unless consent is given by a doctor.

 A possible ashitaba side effect is upset stomach.
-If you are already taking meditations, consult your health care provider before adding the herb into your diet.
+If you are already taking medications, consult your health care provider before adding the herb into your diet.

 - Ashitaba is a leafy green plant that’s been used medically in Japan for over 400 years.